South Hackensack, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 0.75 square miles (1.94 km2), including 0.72 square miles (1.86 km2) of land and 0.03 square miles (0.08 km2) of water (4.27%).

-As a result of the formation of boroughs within its previous limits, South Hackensack is split into three discontiguous sections.
+After several boroughs were formed within the limits of Lodi Township, what remains as South Hackensack is divided into three noncontiguous sections.
 The northeastern, primary residential section is adjacent to Hackensack, Little Ferry and Teterboro.
-A small western portion, known as Garfield Park, is sandwiched in between Garfield, Lodi, Wallington and Wood-Ridge, while a southern sliver containing only industrial properties lies in the Meadowlands between Carlstadt, Moonachie, and Ridgefield.
+A small western portion, known as Garfield Park, lies in between Garfield, Lodi, Wallington and Wood-Ridge, while a southern sliver containing only industrial properties lies in the Meadowlands between Carlstadt, Moonachie, and Ridgefield.

 Along with other municipalities in the Bergen County area, South Hackensack is a suburb of New York City.